 The challenge is partly because most universities and their boards are simply not culturally ready to hire a new kind of leader, and secondly, those same colleges and universities are generally poor environments in which to grow the leadership skills necessary for today’s challenges.
 As such, the internal pipelines in most IHEs are not producing many “new paradigm” candidates.
 Traditional search firms are also contributing to the problem, by filtering out the most dynamic candidates, which will be addressed in another article.
 The short version is that, broadly speaking, search firms don’t do what most people think they do, which is to develop diverse applicant pools.
-What they actually do is aggressively filter applicants on the front end with formulaic criteria, which by definition, eliminates the most interesting and compelling candidates.
+What they actually do is aggressively filter applicants on the front end (using junior staff and formulaic criteria), which by definition, eliminates the most interesting and compelling candidates.
 Although there are increasing exceptions, the majority of executive level hiring decisions are still “safe,” status-quo affairs that don’t reflect the language of the job description nor the actual leadership needs of the institution.

 Of course there was a time when higher education was a much more static, financially stable, and slow-change milieu in which the demands on leadership were also much less far-reaching—and the implications for getting a search right were far less significant as well.
 A couple of years ago, the Aspen Institute issued a report on the university president of the 21st century that identified 27 competencies of contemporary university chief executives.
 No one can claim 27 competencies, but the key take away is that the leadership profile of today’s higher education executive is dramatically, fundamentally different than it was even a generation ago.
-The reality is that there are candidates who are strategic, entrepreneurial, emotionally intelligent leaders, who build culture, empower people and effectively manage change.
+The reality is that there are candidates who are strategic, entrepreneurial, emotionally intelligent leaders, who build aligned culture, empower people and effectively manage change.
 In fact, there are such leaders in higher education today, some of whom also have academic pedigrees, but they are “unicorns.”
 To make the recruitment challenge even more difficult, the ideal candidate also has traditional skills as well.
 As Dr. Koch noted, “there are times when you need to… create operational excellence and perform on traditional metrics, and then there are times where we have to open up new markets, new business models, new ways of delivering value to our customers.”

-As such, if boards (and search firms) truly want to hire the executives their institutions need, they have to acknowledge and overcome the bias in the process and they have to be willing to look outside the pool of career academics, content experts, etc., and certainly have to look outside of their own tribe (community college, private/independent, four year public, not for profit, etc.).
+As such, if boards (and search firms) truly want to hire the executives their institutions need, they have to acknowledge and overcome the bias in the process and they have to be willing to look outside the pool of career academics, content experts, etc., and certainly have to look outside of their own tribe (community college, private/independent, four year public, etc.).
 Continuing with safe, dogmatic, culturally amenable hiring choices not only fails the search process, it ultimately fails the institution—and in many cases the right choice is an existential imperative.

 While it is helpful for leaders to have at least a basic understanding of academic institutions and culture, in the current environment, most institutions would benefit from sacrificing “insider knowledge” in return for the knowledge, skills, and abilities extent in dynamic, strategic leaders who can move entire institutions.
-In short, institutions of higher education should recruit executives who will be “force multipliers” by leveraging the expertise and passion of the collective human capital of the organization, rather than through their own technical skills or task completion.
+In short, institutions of higher education should recruit executives who will be “force multipliers” by leveraging the expertise and passion of the collective human capital of the organization, rather than through their own technical skills, task completion, or tribal knowledge.
 The reality is that the pool of such leaders within higher education is far smaller than the number of institutions that need such leaders.
 However, if boards actually search for the leadership profile they say they need and are willing to evaluate candidates whose CVs were built largely outside of traditional higher education or narrow content disciplines, they stand a much better chance of getting the leaders they actually need.